Monterrey Mexico Temple

 The site of the Monterrey México Temple was chosen in March 2000.
 A building permit was issued on June 27, 2000, and ground was broken for the temple a few months later on November 4—nearly 5 years after the temple was announced.

-The design created for the Monterrey México Temple was substituted with a smaller standard design when the location changed to Valle Alto.
-The change allowed for more green area and necessary parking.
+The original design for the Monterrey México Temple was substituted with a smaller standard design when the location changed to Valle Alto.
+The change allowed for more green space and necessary parking.